This article on the Best Baby Friendly Destinations was written by baby travel expert Celine Brewer and may contain affiliate links.

-Now that your baby has arrived and you’re ready to resume parts of your old life, like traveling, you might be wondering where are the best places to travel with a baby.
-We talked to real parents who have been there and came up with this list of best places to travel with a baby around the world.
+Now that your little one has arrived and you’re ready to go on your first trip with baby, you might be wondering where are the best places to travel with a baby.
+If you are looking for baby-friendly travel destinations, you’ve come to the right place.

 Best Places to Travel with a Baby in Europe